brenthuisman/arb-nrn-comp/README.md

 ## Deployment

-Before first use, run the deployment scripts to create all of the required network model files.
+Before first use, run the deployment scripts to create all of the required network model files, configuration files and jobscripts.

 ```
 python deploy/unpack.py